danielwegener/openwebrtc-java/README.md

 ## How to build openwebrtc java bindings for linux

 This guide refers to the [Building OpenWebRTC guide](https://github.com/EricssonResearch/openwebrtc/wiki/Building-OpenWebRTC).
-Follow this guide but use the following cerbero git repo/branch:
+Follow that guide but use the following cerbero git repo/branch:

     git clone https://github.com/danielwegener/cerbero.git
     git checkout linux-java